Honda EM5000SX - 4500/5000W Portable Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Honda EM5000SX compare to generators of similar power (between 4000 and 5000 W).

 - At just 63 dBA rated noise level, this generator is positioned as one of the quieter choices among devices delivering similar power.
-If you value reduced noise levels, the Yamaha EF4500iSE could be worth considering.
-It's one of the quietest generators in its power range, rated at 58 dBA.
+If you wish to prioritize minimal noise, the Yamaha EF4500iSE stands out as one of the quietest options among generators of similar power, with a rating of 58 dBA.

 - The EM5000SX provides around 10.5 hours of runtime at a 50% load on a full tank, placing it within the average autonomy range among similar generators.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the NorthStar c5500, which is able to run for around 15.1 hours.
+If autonomy is your priority, one of the devices of a similar power output with the highest run time is the NorthStar c5500, reaching around 15.1 hours.

 Here's a list of the most popular specific comparisons: